This article explains how to integrate CAT.NET

 CAT.NET can be integrated as a 3rd-party analyzer in SPCAF.

 Even though the development of CAT.NET has been discontinued by Microsoft in 2009, it is still a valid and helpful tool to analyze SharePoint projects.
 Unfortunately, the performance of CAT.NET analysis is very poor, therefore we recommend to run it for example in a team build, where the delay has minimal impact on the developer's productivity.

 The 2.0 CTP of Cat.NET can be downloaded from Microsoft Connect:

 Troubleshooting issues with CAT.NET with SPCAF

 There can be several reasons why CAT.NET may not be recognized by SPCAF.
-Below are main causes, a brief explanation of the cause and what is required to remedy the problem:
+Below are the main causes, a brief explanation of the cause and what is required to remedy the problem:

 - Features for SCPAF may not have been installed.

-- During installation of SPCAF, it is possible to disable the installation of the CAT.NET integration.
+- During the installation of SPCAF, it is possible to disable the installation of the CAT.NET integration.
 Check if "SPCAF.integration.CATNET.dll" exists in the SCAF Installation directory.

 - Features are installed but disabled in a ruleset.

 - SPCAF can run with rulesets and it is possible that features are disabled in these rulesets.
 Make sure that the feature is enabled in the ruleset you are using.